Perficient-DevOps/cloudbees-core-jumpstart/README.md

 * [Kustomize](https://kustomize.io/) installed

 ## Deploy the NGINX Ingress Controller
 See the official [docs](https://kubernetes.github.io/ingress-nginx/deploy/) before jumping in.
 There are required resource definitions in `mandatory.yaml` and potentially provider-specific steps to follow.
+The [TLS/HTTPS topic](https://kubernetes.github.io/ingress-nginx/user-guide/tls/) is also useful.

 ## Setup cert-manager for Let's Encrypt TLS Certificates
 Run `./cert-manager/install.sh` to install cert-manager.
 This creates several Custom Resource Definitions and additional resources: